 TRS Contributions.
 Pursuant to Article 11 of the New York State Education Law, employers are required to contribute at an actuarially determined rate applicable to member salaries and adopted annually by the Retirement Board.
-The actuarially determined contribution rate applicable to 2014-15 member salaries was 17.53%.
 Tier 3 and 4 members who have less than 10 years of service or membership are required by law to contribute 3% of salary to the System.
-Tier 5 members are required by law to contribute 3.5% of salary throughout their active membership.
-Tier 6 members are required by law to contribute between 3% and 6% of salary throughout their active membership in accordance with a schedule based upon salary earned.
+Tier 5 members are required by law to contribute 3.5% of salary throughout their active membership in accordance with a schedule based upon salary earned.
 Pursuant to Article 14 and Article 15 of the Retirement and Social Security Law, those member contributions are used to help fund the benefits provided by the System.
 However, if a member dies or leaves covered employment with less than 5 years of credited service for Tiers 3 and 4, or 10 years of credited service for Tiers 5 and 6, the member contributions with interest calculated at 5% per annum are refunded to the employee or designated beneficiary.
 Eligible Tier 1 and Tier 2 members may make member contributions under certain conditions pursuant to the provisions of Article 11 of the Education Law and Article 11 of the Retirement and Social Security Law.
 Upon termination of membership, such accumulated member contributions are refunded.
-At retirement, such accumulated member contributions can be withdrawn or are paid as a life annuity.
+At retirement, such accumulated member contributions are paid as a life annuity.